RobotArena $\infty$: Scalable Robot Benchmarking via Real-to-Sim Translation: Benchmarking Robot Policies in

 \section{Benchmarking Robot Policies in \model{}}

-\paragraph{Generated Simulation Arenas} Our benchmark spans a diverse set of environments and tasks derived from various existing datasets, shown in Figure \ref{fig:sim_envs}: \begin{enumerate} \item \bridgesim{} contains simulated environments and tasks generated from robot demonstrations in the BridgeV2 dataset~\cite{walke2023bridgedata}, a widely used subset of the Open X-Embodiment (OXE) dataset~\cite{2023arXiv231008864O}, frequently employed to pretrain generalist robot policies.
+\paragraph{Generated Simulation Arenas} Our benchmark includes both in- and out-of-distribution environments and tasks for current VLAs, by selecting videos from within or outside their demonstration training sets, shown in Figure \ref{fig:sim_envs}: \begin{enumerate} \item \bridgesim{} contains simulated environments and tasks generated from robot demonstrations in the BridgeV2 dataset~\cite{walke2023bridgedata}, a widely used subset of the Open X-Embodiment (OXE) dataset~\cite{o2024open}, frequently employed to pretrain generalist robot policies.

-\item \droidsim{} consists of environments and tasks created from demonstrations in the DROID dataset~\cite{khazatsky2024droid}.
+\item \droidsim{} consists of environments and tasks created from demonstrations in the DROID dataset~\cite{droid}.
 Unlike BridgeV2, DROID is often excluded from pre-training pipelines for generalist policies due to its higher noise levels~\cite{ma2024visionlanguagemodelsincontext}.